Q. Describe the most common types of jobs you do for your clients.

 Q. If you have a complicated pricing system for your service, please give all the details here.

-A. We have set prices for basic no frills service.
-Every event is very different and we tailor our services to give the client the best possible features at the most resonable price.
+A. Every event is very different and we tailor our services to give the client the best possible features at the most reasonable price.

 Q. If you were advising someone who wanted to get into your profession, what would you suggest?

-A. Don't rely on being a DJ to provide your primary source of income for many years, it will take time to build a solid reputation.
+A. Start with a good business plan.
+Be attentive to client needs in detail.
+It will take time to build a solid reputation.
 Be on time and don't cancel events.

 Q. What is your greatest strength?